J. William Fulbright: Segregation and civil rights

 In 1950, Fulbright cosponsored an amendment, which, if enacted, would allow soldiers to choose whether or not to serve in a racially integrated unit.
 In 1952, Fulbright assisted with blocking an Alaska statehood bill entirely because of his view that legislators from the state would support civil rights bills.

 According to biographer Randall Bennett Woods, Fulbright believed the South was not yet ready for integration but that education would eventually eradicate prejudice and allow blacks to "take their rightful place in American society."
 In 1954, Fulbright signed Strom Thurmond's Southern Manifesto in opposition to the Brown v.
 Board of Education decision.
 In a letter to a constituent at the time, he compared the Manifesto favorably to the alternative of secession.
 Privately, he assured aides that signing the Manifesto was his only means of maintaining influence with the Southern delegation.
 He, along with John Sparkman, Lister Hill, and Price Daniel, submitted a version that acknowledged theirs was a minority position and pledged to fight the Brown ruling through legal means.
 In later years, he insisted his intervention had led to a more moderate version of the Manifesto than Thurmond originally proposed, and his claims were generally accepted by Arkansan black leadership.

 Fulbright was one of only two Southern members of Congress to condemn the 16th Street Baptist Church bombing in Birmingham, Ala., in 1963 by white supremacists that killed four girls and injured between 14 and 22 other people.

 With other southern Democrats, Fulbright participated in the filibuster of the Civil Rights Act of 1964 and opposed the 1965 Voting Rights Act.
 However, in 1970, Fulbright voted for a five-year extension of the Voting Rights Act.

-Israel and Zionism
+Israel

 In 1963, Fulbright claimed that $5 million tax-deductible from philanthropic Americans was sent to Israel and then recycled back to the U.S. for distribution to organizations seeking to influence public opinion in favor of Israel.

 On April 15, 1973, Fulbright said on Face the Nation, "Israel controls the U.S. Senate.
 The Senate is subservient to Israel, in my opinion much too much.
 We should be more concerned about the United States interest rather than doing the bidding of Israel.
 This is a most unusual development."
 According to John Mearsheimer and Stephen Walt, AIPAC played an important role in Fulbright's failure to be re-elected in 1974.